 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Water-soluble salt of lamotrigine (Cat.
+Lamotrigine isethionate is a water-soluble salt of lamotrigine (Cat.
 No. 1611).
 Displays anticonvulsant effects and inhibits glutamate release, possibly through inhibition of Na+, K+ and Ca2+ currents.

 Sold for research purposes under agreement from GlaxoSmithKline